honzasp/honzasp.github.io/about/work.markdown

 menu: about
 ---

-I worked for some companies as a&nbps;programmer:
+I worked for some companies as a&nbsp;programmer:

 - I participated on the development of a public transport routing engine for [Bileto](http://bileto.com), which must be able to route on country-sized